 Once your properties have been verified by Google, you can continue to edit and optimize them individually or in bulk.

-You can find instructions on setting up bulk location management through Google My Business Help.
+You can find instructions on setting up bulk location management through Google Business Profile Help.

-How to set up Google My Business for 9 or fewer locations
+How to set up Google Business Profile for 9 or fewer locations

 Note: This is also important for companies using bulk location management.

-If managing multiple GMB locations is too much for one person, you can use your owner access to designate other managers who can update business information, add photos, and respond to reviews.
+If managing multiple Google Business Profile locations is too much for one person, you can use your owner access to designate other managers who can update business information, add photos, and respond to reviews.
 We recommend assigning managers to their own locations to keep responsibilities clear.
 (Ex: Dan manages Location A and B, while Carol manages C and D).

-You can find more information about defining users for Google My Business and their capabilities from Google My Business Help.
+You can find more information about defining users for Google Business Profile and their capabilities from Google Business Profile Help.

 Consolidate local listing information.